bsong97/optimera/README.md

 Currently the repository comprises the following problems:

 wyndor
 ------
 Wyndor sells windows and doors.
 It has three factories: Door fab, Window fab and Assembly.
 Each factory has some free hours available, and each of them can only produce certain products at different rate of productivity.

-This is a simple LP problem that maximize the profit from a limited amount of free hours available by each factory.
+This is a simple LP problem that maximize the profit from producing the goods with a limited amount of free hours available by each factory.

 hansen